Reporting standards in general

 Acquisition of activities from subsidiaries

 Acquisition of activities from subsidiaries is accounted for using the purchase method.
-On initial recognition, goodwill is measured and recognised as the excess of the consideration transferred over the fair value of the acquisition date amounts of the net assets acquired.
+On initial recognition, goodwill is measured and recognised as the excess of the consideration transferred exceeding the fair value of the net assets acquired at the acquisition date.

 Investments in subsidiaries